-[Citizen reporters in their own words] Rupesh Silwal discusses the importance of citizen journalism impact is rising in developing nations like Nepal.
-Accordingly, traditional journalism here is adapting to take changing landscapes into account.
+[Citizen reporters in their own words] Rupesh Silwal discusses the importance of citizen journalism by Rupesh Silwal

-Dear colleagues, OhmyNews team, international citizen reporters, ladies and gentlemen, Greetings from South Asia - Nepal.
-Together we experienced some wonderful moments at last year's OhmyNews forum.
+Dear colleagues, Ohmynews team, international citizen reporters, ladies and gentlemen, Greetings from South Asia - Nepal.
+Together we experienced some wonderful moments at last year's Ohmynews forum.
 This year, too, participatory journalism has brought us together.
-I'd like to express my thanks to OhmyNews for all the splendid work, but today I would like to speak about its influence in Nepal.
+I'd like to express my thanks to Ohmynews for all the splendid work, but today I would like to speak about its influence in Nepal.

-The Internet is playing a larger role in the daily lives of many and racing toward being an integral part of households the world over.
-Its
+The Internet is playing a larger role in the daily lives of many and racing towards being an integral part of households the world over.
+Its impact is rising in developing nations like Nepal.
+Accordingly, traditional journalism here is adapting to take changing landscapes into account.